refinedev/refine/documentation/blog/2024-07-10-react-strict-mode.md

 - Ease of use: React Strict mode makes it easier to work with unfamiliar codebases, i.e. code that you did not write.
 - Bug detection: It makes it easier to detect programming bugs.
 - Facilitating Clean Code: Strict Mode helps you become a better React developer.
 It assists the developer in writing cleaner code by instilling the habit of writing code that follows React's best practices.
+- Catches Potential Issues Early: Strict Mode helps you catch unsafe lifecycle methods and deprecated APIs at the earliest stage possible—that is, before they grow into bigger issues.
+This is very useful when working with older codebases or integrating third-party libraries.
+- Enforces Best Practices: It kinda is a best practice enforcer for React, because what it does is it points out parts in your code that might not be standard, such as the side effects within your components, in order to lead you to more predictable and maintainable code.
+- Prepares for Future Updates: With the use of Strict Mode, it assures that your code is ready when React plans an update in the future.
+This is so because Strict Mode highlights areas that might break or need some alterations with upcoming releases.
+- Code Quality: Checks and warnings enhance the overall quality of the code.
+The application becomes more robust and, consequently, is easier to maintain in the long run.
+It is indeed very easy to set up and gives a lot of value, particularly when your project is growing.

 ## Features of React Strict Mode